Jack Melick: MCA Calls

 Melick remained briefly at KTLA once The Orrin Tucker Show went off the air, and played as a guest performer on the station's remaining music shows like Bandstand Revue.
 During these remaining months at KTLA, he was approached by the booking division of MCA, Inc., one of the largest talent agencies at the time.
 Lured by MCA's belief they could make him the next big band star, Melick signed.
-They would be his first and only agent.
+They would be his first and only agents.
 The desired level of name recognition never quite materialized, but MCA would keep him busy in quality roles as a band leader or piano soloist for the next several years.

 He began touring immediately and his first assignment was to organize a band from southern California for a 3-month engagement in Boston in the dead of winter.
 It was the beginning of real life in the band business.
-He called Los Angeles his home, but didn't spend much time there.
+He called Los Angeles his home but didn't spend much time there.
 Early bookings included recurring engagements in Los Angeles, Hollywood, Albuquerque, Phoenix, the High Desert of California, and Reno.

 An early fan was Charles Mapes, proprietor of the Mapes Hotel in Reno.
 MCA had booked Melick in the hotel's casino lounge, as a trio, beginning in 1957.
-At Mapes' request, Melick returned regularly for a couple years, and his fortunes changed for the better in late 1959.
-The Sky Room – the hotel's main show room – had been closed for that summer, and the show room's house band, Eddie Fitzpatrick and His Orchestra, moved across the street to the Riverside Hotel.
+At Mapes' request, Melick returned regularly for a couple of years, and his fortunes changed for the better in late 1959.
+The Sky Room – the hotel's main showroom – had been closed for that summer, and the showroom's house band, Eddie Fitzpatrick and His Orchestra moved across the street to the Riverside Hotel.
 Mapes was planning a grand re-opening to coincide with the 1960 Winter Olympics in Squaw Valley and was looking for a new band leader.
 MCA highly recommended Melick be promoted from the lounge to the Sky Room.
 Mapes contacted Eddie Fitzpatrick and he agreed with MCA.
 Melick became the house band leader at the famous Sky Room until it closed for good in the summer of 1960.
-His band played for the likes of Ken Murray, Jan Murray, Mickey Rooney, Lili St. Cyr, Sammy Davis, Jr., Myron Cohen, Betty Grable, George Gobel, Dennis Morgan, Billy Eckstine, Jack Carson, and Milton Berle, among others.
+His band played for the likes of Ken Murray, Jan Murray, Mickey Rooney, Lili St. Cyr, Sammy Davis Jr., Myron Cohen, Betty Grable, George Gobel, Dennis Morgan, Billy Eckstine, Jack Carson, and Milton Berle, among others.